-Older Adults are susceptible to anxiety, depression, and other mental health issues.
+Older adults are susceptible to anxiety, depression, and other mental health issues.
 With the added stress of a pandemic, many fear getting sick, being physically isolated, and losing social support.
-Watch for signs and risk factors associated with psychiatric disorders.
+Watch for mental illness symptoms and risks for Senior Citizens associated with psychiatric disorders.
 Carefully assess your loved ones’ behavior and emotional state, and assist them in accessing treatment via teletherapy, if needed.

 3 Major Mental Health Disorders for Senior Citizens